iPhone

 There are a two areas to consider when enforcing a VPN on an iPhone:

-- Prevent a VPN from being toggled off using iOS settings.
+- Prevent the filtered VPN connection from being toggled off using iOS settings.

 This can be achieved in several ways, but there are a few unique approaches that most people don't know about: